Countly/countly-sdk-documentation/react_native_bridged/next.md

 <h2>Automatic crash handling</h2>
 <p>
-  With this feature, the Countly SDK will generate a crash report if your application crashes due to an exception and will send it to the Countly server for further inspection.
+  With this feature, the Countly SDK will generate a crash report if your application crashes due to an exception and send it to the Countly server for further inspection.
 </p>
 <p>
-  If a crash report cannot be delivered to the server (e.g. no internet connection, unavailable server, etc.), then the SDK stores the crash report locally in order to send the report again, when the connection to server is restored.
+  If a crash report cannot be delivered to the server (e.g. no internet connection, unavailable server, etc.), then the SDK stores the crash report locally in order to try again at a later time.
 </p>
 <p>
   You will need to call the following method before calling